Niederkrüchten

 Niederkrüchten (/de/) is a municipality in the district of Viersen, in North Rhine-Westphalia, Germany.
 It is situated approximately 15 km east of Roermond in the Netherlands and 15 km west of Mönchengladbach.

+Geography

+Niederkrüchten forms the heart of the Schwalm-Nette Nature Park, bounded by the Schwalm river to the north and east and by the Netherlands to the west and south.
+The nature park covers an area of around 435 square kilometres, extending across parts of the districts of Kleve, Viersen, and Heinsberg as well as the city of Mönchengladbach.
+The Schwalm-Nette Nature Park has been part of the cross-border Maas-Schwalm-Nette Nature Park with the Netherlands since 1976.

 Elmpt

 The formerly separate settlement of Elmpt was incorporated into Niederkrüchten in 1972.
 Elmpt was the site of a British armed forces base, known from its construction in 1953 until 2002 as RAF Brüggen and from 2002 until 2015 as Javelin Barracks.
-In December 2015 the base was handed back to the North Rhine-Westphalian authorities, who use it as accommodation for refugees.
+In December 2015 the base was handed back to the German authorities; accommodation units on the site were used to house refugees.
+The 882-hectare site has subsequently been acquired by developer Verdion, which is planning to build the Javelin Park, an industrial and commercial park covering approximately 177 hectares on the former airfield, with an anticipated investment of around €500 million and an expected 5,000 to 8,500 new jobs for the region.